netxms/netxms-doc/admin/agent-management.rst

 Agent External Metrics
 ======================

-Other option to define new Metric that can be collected form node is to use ``ExternalParameter``/``ExternalParameterShellExec``, or ``ExternalList``, or ``ExternalParametersProvider`` configuration parameters to define command that will be executed on a node and it's output will be provided as a Metric.
+Other option to define new Metric that can be collected from node is to use ``ExternalParameter``/``ExternalParameterShellExec``, or ``ExternalList``, or ``ExternalParametersProvider`` configuration parameters to define command that will be executed on a node and it's output will be provided as a Metric.
 This functionality